Last Updated on 9 March, 2021 by Veronica

 Detour to Eilean Donan Castle

-It was spectacular!
-The entrance fee was 7-pounds, but if you don’t want to enter, nothing happens, enjoy relaxing on its magnificent environment, plus it seems that there are always gray clouds around threatening a storm, which adds to the particular atmosphere of the castle and of its environment.
+Plus, it seems that there are always gray clouds around, threatening a storm, which adds to the particular atmosphere of the castle and of its environment.

 Road to Applecross by Bealach Na Ba

-This road is the third highest in Scotland, and you honestly cannot miss it as they will make you want to stop to contemplate the views and take thousands of photos.
-Please be careful where you leave the car!
-And get ready because there exists a wind of a thousand demons!
+This road is the third highest in Scotland, and you honestly cannot miss it as it will make you want to stop to contemplate the views and take thousands of photos.

 Torridon

-This stretch is about 116 miles (200 kilometers approx.).
-If you think there are many of them, stay at Applecross and enjoy Highland hospitality.
-However, watch out for the calculations that you make, because at the speed limit allowed and with the stops that you will make, we calculate that the roughly 200 km stretch will take you at least 8 hours to complete.
+However, watch out for the calculations you make because at the speed limit allowed and with the stops you will make, we calculate that the roughly 200 km stretch will take you at least 8 hours to complete.

 Where to eat

 Carron restaurant.
-We ate great and the treatment was very welcoming.
+We ate great, and the treatment was very welcoming.

 Where to sleep in Torridon